Omikhleia/resilient.sile/examples/manual-styling/footnotes.md

 with a symbol (such as a dagger †).
 Just in case it _could_ be useful to distinguish them, we have distinct main style definitions here.
-The default specifications, though, just inherit from the same common parent style.
+The default definitions, though, just inherit from the same common parent style.

 ```yaml